 In the Database tool window ( ), click the Data Source Properties icon .

 At the bottom of the data source settings area, click the Download missing driver files link.
 As you click this link, RubyMine downloads drivers that are required to interact with a database.
-To decrease the size of the installation package and keep driver versions up-to-date, drivers are not bundled with the IDE.
+The IDE does not include bundled drivers in order to have a smaller size of the installation package and to keep driver versions up-to-date for each IDE version.